Motorola Solutions: Acquisitions

-In March 2018, Motorola Solutions acquired Avigilon, a Canada-based company, for about $1 billion.
-Avigilon designs, develops, and manufactures advanced security video monitoring solutions.
+In March 2018, Motorola Solutions acquired Avigilon, a Canadian manufacturer of video surveillance equipment and software, for about $1 billion.

 Also in March, the acquisition of Airbus DS Communications was finalized.
 In 2017, Motorola Solutions had announced plans to purchase the North American assets of Airbus DS Communications, including its VESTA platform.

 VaaS International Holdings, a data and image-analytics company, was acquired by Motorola Solutions in January, 2019.
 VaaS's products include an image capture and analysis platform with fixed and mobile license plate reader cameras.
 The platform is driven by machine learning and artificial intelligence (AI) and provides vehicle location data to public safety and commercial customers.

 In March 2019, Avtec was acquired.
 The company is based in South Carolina and develops software-based, dispatch console solutions used in the commercial transportation and utility industries, as well as in public-safety.

-In July 2019, WatchGuard was acquired.
-The company makes in-car video systems and body cameras for law enforcement.
+In July 2019, Motorola Solutions acquired WatchGuard, a manufacturer of in-car video systems and body cameras used by police.

-In March 2020, Lunarline was acquired.
-The company is a cyber security and professional services firm that provides training, FedRAMP, penetration testing, and third-party assessments.
+In March 2020, Motorola Solutions acquired Lunarline, a cybersecurity and professional services firm that provides training, FedRAMP, penetration testing, and third-party assessments.

-Also in March, IndigoVision was acquired.
-The company is a Scotland-based manufacturer of end-to-end video security solutions.
+Also in March 2020, IndigoVision, a British manufacturer of end-to-end video security solutions. was acquired.

-In August 2020, the company acquired Pelco Inc., a California-based supplier of CCTV cameras and components.
+In August 2020, the company acquired Pelco Inc., a California-based manufacturer of video surveillance equipment.
 Pelco was previously a Schneider Electric brand.

-Callyo, a cloud-based mobile applications provider for law enforcement based in St. Petersburg, FL, was acquired in August, 2020.
-Callyo is a software as a service company (SaaS).
+Callyo, a cloud-based software-as-a-service provider offering mobile applications for law enforcement, based in St. Petersburg, Florida, was acquired in August 2020.
 It has two applications, 10-21 and Callyo, which were reportedly to be integrated into Motorola Solutions’ Command Central software suite.

 In September, Delta Risk, an MSSP (Managed Security Services Provider), was acquired.
 The company is a Security Operations Center as a Service (SOC-as-a-Service) provider; and its ActiveEye platform provides security orchestration, automation, and response (SOAR).

-In July 2021, the company acquired Openpath Security Inc., a cloud-based, mobile access control provider.
-Openpath is a cloud-based mobile access control provider and supported Motorola Solutions’ video security and access control offerings.
+In July 2021, the company acquired Openpath Security Inc., a cloud-based mobile access control provider, which supported Motorola Solutions's video security and access control offerings.

 In November 2021, the company acquired Envysion, a provider of enterprise video security and business analytics for quick-service restaurant and retail industries.